FungusDungus/Assembly-Graphics/README.md

    https://www.dosbox.com/download.php?main=1

-2. Download the code as a zipped folder, then extract the folder and copy the filepath
+2. Download the code as a zip, then extract the folder and copy the filepath

 3. Open dosbox and use commands: